For questions/concerns about this disease in humans, please call your doctor or the Montana Department of Public Health and Human Services (DPHHS).

 While there is no evidence that any human cases of avian influenza have ever been acquired by eating properly cooked poultry products (CDC), bird hunters should follow these simple precautions when processing or handling wild game:

-Investigation of morbidity/mortality events in wild birds offers wildlife professionals the best opportunity to detect the highly pathogenic avian influenza virus if it is introduced into Montana by migratory birds.
-The public is encouraged to report unusual or unexplained cases of sickness and/or death of wild birds by calling their local wildlife biologist or the wildlife health lab in Bozeman.
+Investigation of morbidity/mortality events in wild birds or other species offers wildlife professionals the best opportunity to detect the highly pathogenic avian influenza virus.
+The public is encouraged to report unusual or unexplained cases of sickness and/or death by calling their local wildlife biologist or the wildlife health lab in Bozeman.

-Wildlife health staff will work with local wildlife staff to determine the appropriate response to sick/dead bird reports.
+Wildlife health staff will work with local wildlife staff to determine the appropriate response to these reports.

 Whenever possible, avoid contact with sick or dead wildlife.
 Even if a bird is not suspected to have died from a contagious disease, gloves should always be worn if a dead animal must be handled for disposal.